jundalisay/superblist/content/en/research/montesquieu/spirit-of-the-laws/book-23/chapter-16.md

-+++
+---
-title=  "Population Policy"
+title:  "Population Policy"
-heading=  "Chapter 16-19"
+heading:  "Chapter 16-19"
-author=  "Montesquieu"
+author:  "Montesquieu"
-description=  "Population policy depends greatly on circumstances.
-There are countries, in which nature does all" image=  "/covers/spirit.jpg" date=  2020-03-29 linkb=  "/research/montesquieu/spirit-of-the-laws/book-23/chapter-7" linkbtext=  "Chapter 7" linkf=  "/research/montesquieu/spirit-of-the-laws/book-23/chapter-20" linkftext=  "Chapter 20"
+description:  "Population policy depends greatly on circumstances.
+There are countries, in which nature does all"
-+++
+image:  "/covers/spirit.jpg"
+date:  2020-03-29
+---

 Population policy depends greatly on circumstances.
 There are countries, in which nature does all.